RAWIFest

 The nearest hotel to the Honors College is the Hilton located on campus.
 There is no hotel block, so we encourage attendees to book their rooms as soon as possible to ensure availability.

 We advise attendees to arrive on Thursday, October 9 and to depart on Sunday, October 12 or Monday October 13.
-Our full conference schedule will be available in July.

 .